MelSumner/askMelanie/README.md

 ## Things you can ask

 ### Categories
+Since I'm a software engineer, I will probably be able to best answer these topics:
+- programming
+- career

+Since I have other experiences that you might benefit from, however, I will also answer questions on these topics:
 - life
-- career
-- programming
+- love
 - parenting
-- love
 - politics
 - religion

 ### Sample Utterances (questions)